-☐ Change the passwords for the admin and user user accounts.
+$\hfill \Box$ Change the passwords for the \mathtt{admin} and \mathtt{user} user accounts.

-Open the Device Security > User Management dialog.
+☐ Open the Device Security > User Management dialog.
 The dialog displays the user accounts that are set up.
 To obtain a higher level of complexity for the password, mark the checkbox in the Policy check column.
-Before saving it, the device checks the password according to the policy specified in the Password policy frame.
+Before saving it, the device checks the password according to the policy specified in the Password policy frame

-Note: The password check can lead to a message in the Security status frame in the Basic Settings &gt; System dialog.
-You specify the settings that cause this message in the Basic Settings &gt; System dialog.
-Click the row of the relevant user account in the Password field.
-Enter a password of at le 6 characters.
-Up to 64 alphanumeric characters are allowed.
-The device differentiates between upper and lower case.
-The minimum length of the password is specified in the Configuration frame.
-The dev constantly checks the minimum length of the password. $\ \square$ Save the changes temporarily.
+Settings > System dialog.
+You specify the Settings > System dialog. settings that cause this message in the Basic □ Click the row of the relevant user account in the Password field.
+Enter a password of at least 6 characters.
+Up to 64 alphanumeric characters are allowed. ▶ The device differentiates between upper and lower case. ▶ The minimum length of the password is specified in the Configuration frame.
+The device constantly checks the minimum length of the password. $\ \square$ Save the changes temporarily.
 To do this, click the 🗸 button. enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. users password-policy-check <user> enable</user> Activates the checking of the password for the <user> user account based on the specified policy.
-In this way, you obtain a higher level of complexity for the password.</user> us, the password check can lead to a message (show tings that cause this message with the command tive. users password <user> SECRET</user> Specifies the password SECRET for the <user> user account.
-Enter at least 6 characters.</user> save Save the settings in the non-volatile memory ( $nvm$ ) in the "selected" configuration profile.
+In this way, you obtain a higher level of complexity for the password.</user> Note: When you display the security status, the password check can lead to a message (she security-status all).
+You specify the settings that cause this message with the command security-status monitor pwd-policy-inac users password <user> SECRET</user> Specifies the password SECRET for the <user> user account.
+Enter at least 6 characters.</user> save Save the settings in the non-volatile memory (nvm) in the "selected" configuration profile.